Radox96/PathoVision/installation_resources/Installation.md

 First we are going to clone the GitHub Repository into our project folder:
 - git clone https://github.com/danforthcenter/plantcv.git

-Then changeing our working directory into the new plantcv folde with:
+Then changing our working directory into the new plantcv folde with:
 - cd plantcv

 And in the end starting the installation with this command: